tuhdo/os01/README.md

    - Chapter 13: Incomplete

 # Sample OS
 [This repository](https://github.com/tuhdo/sample-os) is the sample OS of the book that is intended as a reference material for part 3.
 It covers 10 chapters of the "System Programming Guide" (Intel Manual Volume 3), along with a simple keyboard and video driver for input and output.
-However, at the moment, only the following features are implmeneted:
+However, at the moment, only the following features are implemented:

 - Protected mode.
 - Creating and managing processes with TSS (Task State Structure).